Home/Article /Road Trip vs Flying Comparison: Which Is More Affordable?

 • Traveling a short distance: When you are traveling to a nearby destination with a 5- to 6-hour drive or under 500 miles, a road trip can be a good option.
 Driving a shorter distance is generally cheaper than flying and can save you a lot of money on travel.

-• A large number of people are traveling: When many people travel together, road trips are more economical.
+• Traveling with a group: When many people travel together, road trips are more economical.
 This is because adding each additional passenger doesn't increase any cost in your journey if you have seats in your car.
-So the costs of a road trip are lower than flight fares.
+So the costs of a road trip are lower than those of flights.

 • Carrying heavy luggage: Your flight fare increases due to excess baggage fees.
 If the weight or size of your luggage exceeds your airline's baggage limits, you may need to send it as cargo, which will increase the cost.
 On the contrary, heavy luggage doesn't increase any cost on your road trip.